-Morgan Valley-Twinkle (Benton County) 345 kV Transmission Line Project PROJECT OVERVIEW ITC Midwest (ITC) is planning to build a new 345 kV (345,000 volt) electric transmission line that travels through eastern Marshall, Tama, Benton and southwestern Linn counties from ITC Midwest's planned Twinkle substation on the east side of Marshalltown to the Morgan Valley Substation near Fairfax.
+ITC Midwest (ITC) is planning to upgrade an electric transmission line that travels through eastern Marshall, Tama, Benton and southwestern Linn counties from ITC Midwest's planned Twinkle substation on the east side of Marshalltown to the Morgan Valley Substation near Fairfax.
+The proposal is to add a 345 kV line to an existing 161 kV line (two circuits on each structure, or "double circuited") for most of the route, and when construction is complete the current standalone 161 kV structures will be removed.
 In Benton County, the line enters from Tama County and travels as a short distance easterly, then south, and then back easterly into Benton County.

 The proposed line segment in Benton County is about 27 miles long, with the entire project in the four counties approximately 61.5 miles in length.
-Starting at the Tama/Benton County line, approximately 2.75 miles of this line will be built and double circuited (two circuits on each structure) with an existing 161 kV line, and when construction is complete the current standalone 161 kV line will be removed.
-The proposed line then travels south as a single-circuit 345 kV line for approximately 21.25 miles.
-When construction is completed, the existing 115 kV transmission line will be removed.

 The final route may change and will be determined when easement negotiations with landowners are completed and the lowa Utilities Board has approved the project.
 (Please see map of the proposed line route corridor in Benton County on the back.)

 Why is this line needed?

 Responding to the needs of the changing energy landscape, the Midcontinent Independent System Operator - MISO - the grid planning organization for our region, has devoted several years of intensive, collaborative effort to develop a Long-Range Transmission Plan - known as LRTP - to build needed high-voltage transmission infrastructure across the region.
 ITC Midwest was actively involved with this process and advocated for the LRTP projects.
 One segment of the LRTP portfolio is the proposed Morgan Valley-Twinkle project.

 The Morgan Valley-Twinkle project will provide numerous benefits and drive value for electric consumers locally and regionally.
-When completed, this transmission line will: - Increase transmission infrastructure to improve system reliability - Enhance grid resilience to better withstand extreme weather - Expand access to generation resources for electric consumers by reducing transmission system congestion - Improve distribution of lower-cost energy resources, including renewables Whose approval is required to build this line?
+When completed, this transmission line will:

+- Increase transmission infrastructure to improve system reliability - Enhance grid resilience to better withstand extreme weather - Expand access to generation resources for electric consumers by reducing transmission system congestion - Improve distribution of lower-cost energy resources, including renewables

+Whose approval is required to build this line?

 The lowa Utilities Board grants regulatory approvals, called franchises, to lowa utilities seeking to build transmission lines in the state.
 As part of its review process, the IUB reviews many aspects of the project such as the need for the line and the proposed route.
 The IUB has very clear criteria and a clear process for utilities to follow to request a franchise.

 What is being done to ensure this line will be safe?

-This line will be designed to meet and even exceed the National Electrical Safety Code (NESC), the nationallyrecognized design standard in the United States, as well as the Iowa Electrical Safety Code.
+This line will be designed to meet and even exceed the National Electrical Safety Code (NESC), the nationally-recognized design standard in the United States, as well as the lowa Electrical Safety Code.
 Among other things, these codes require construction to meet clearance requirements and withstand extreme weather conditions.
 As the line owner, ITC Midwest will make sure that the line is clear of trees and other vegetation.

-ITC MIDWEST 123 Fifth Street SE, Cedar Rapids, IA 52401 Locations: Albert Lea, Des Moines, Dubuque, Iowa City, Lakefield, Perry 877.ITC.ITC9 (877.482.4829) | www.itc-holdings.com PROJECT PROFILE Morgan Valley-Twinkle (Benton County) 345 kV Transmission Line Project
+ITC MIDWEST 123 Fifth Street SE, Cedar Rapids, IA 52401 Locations: Albert Lea, Des Moines, Dubuque, Iowa City, Lakefield, Perry 877.ITC.ITC9 (877.482.4829) | www.itc-holdings.com

+PROJECT PROFILE

+Morgan Valley-Twinkle (Benton County) Transmission Line Project